nf-core/taxprofiler/docs/usage.md

 Note that multiple profiles can be loaded, for example: `-profile test,docker` - the order of arguments is important!
 They are loaded in sequence, so later profiles can overwrite earlier profiles.

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
-This is _not_ recommended, since it can lead to different results on different machines dependent on the computer enviroment.
+This is _not_ recommended, since it can lead to different results on different machines dependent on the computer environment.

 - `test`
   - A profile with a complete configuration for automated testing